About Stephanie Ernst

 Chapter 3: The Stuff With Twins

-There’s a rather amusing story about a placenta in here, which led to her passion for advocacy for monochorionic twins.
-She created first TAPS Support, a website dedicated to sharing information about her girls’ rare disease, and this led to her forming the TAPS Support Foundation in 2020, a charity dedicated to raising the profile of TAPS, and raising money for research into this disease.
-Working with researchers and medical teams means that she also brings the latest research to her foundation, and dabbles also in a bit of academia herself.
+There’s a rather amusing story about a placenta here, which led to her passion for advocacy for monochorionic twins.
+She created first TAPS Support, a website dedicated to sharing information about her girls’ rare disease, and this led to her forming the TAPS Support Foundation in 2020, a charity dedicated to raising the profile of TAPS and raising money for research into this disease.
+Working with researchers and medical teams means that she also brings the latest research to her foundation and dabbles in academia herself.

-Her passion for raising awareness comes from a place of loneliness when she was diagnosed back in 2013, and a desire to ensure no family feels lost again.
+Her passion for raising awareness came from a place of loneliness when she was diagnosed in 2013 and a desire to ensure no family feels lost again.

 Chapter 4: To Infinity And Beyond!

 What does the future hold?
 Why do we want to know about Stephanie Ernst?
 It’s simple.
 She’s a full-time mum of two adorable, chatty girls.
-She cooks up a storm in her spare time and hates housework with a passion.
-She dabbles in a lot of things, reads history books and autobiographies, is obsessed with historical dramas but loves to point out the inaccuracies, and loves vintage clothes.
+She cooks up a storm in her spare time and hates housework passionately.
+She dabbles in many things, reads history books and autobiographies, is obsessed with historical dramas but loves to point out the inaccuracies, and loves vintage clothes.
 She also still likes her husband after 15 years of knowing him … so there’s that.

-She’ll talk about TAPS underwater, and will make sure the world knows about it too.
+She’ll talk about TAPS underwater and make sure the world knows about it too.

-She is creative, cheeky, and fun, and does everything with a smile (and the occasional grumble), but her addiction to lists, post-it notes, magnetic whiteboards, and Google Calendar means that she’s reliable.
+She is creative, cheeky, and fun and does everything with a smile (and the occasional grumble), but her addiction to lists, post-it notes, magnetic whiteboards, and Google Calendar means she’s reliable.
 (To her husband’s annoyance.)

 But the most important thing is this – if you’ve made it this far and are curious about Stephanie Ernst … Drop her a line to discuss ALL the future possibilities.

 Let her help you with your copy or tell your story.